Louis III, Duc d'Anjou1

 Catherine Fraser1

-Catherine Fraser was born in 1619.1 She was the daughter of Hugh Fraser, 7th Lord Lovat and Isabel Wemyss.1 She was born in 1622.2 She married, firstly, Sir John Sinclair of Dunbeath, son of George Sinclair of Mey and Margaret Forbes.1,3 She married, secondly, Robert Arbuthnott, 1st Viscount of Arbuthnott, son of Sir Robert Arbuthnott of that Ilk and Margaret Fraser, on 30 June 1653.1 She married Andrew Fraser, 3rd Lord Fraser, son of Andrew Fraser, 2nd Lord Fraser, on 17 October 1658.4 She married, thirdly, Andrew Fraser, 3rd Lord Fraser, son of Andrew Fraser, 2nd Lord Fraser, on 17 October 1658.5 She died on 18 October 1663.1 She died on 18 October 1663.4
+Catherine Fraser was born in 1622.2 She was also reported to have been born in 1619.1 She was the daughter of Hugh Fraser, 7th Lord (Fraser of) Lovat and Isabel Wemyss.1 She married, firstly, Sir John Sinclair of Dunbeath, son of George Sinclair of Mey and Margaret Forbes.1,3 She married, secondly, Robert Arbuthnott, 1st Viscount of Arbuthnott, son of Sir Robert Arbuthnott of that Ilk and Margaret Fraser, on 30 June 1653.1 She married, thirdly, Andrew Fraser, 3rd Lord Fraser, son of Andrew Fraser, 2nd Lord Fraser and Ann Haldane, on 17 October 1658.4 She died on 18 October 1663.1

-She was also known as Catherine Fraser.4 From before 1653, her married name became Sinclair.1 As a result of her marriage, Catherine Fraser was styled as Viscountess of Arbuthnott on 30 June 1653.
+From before 1653, her married name became Sinclair.1 After her marriage, Catherine Fraser was styled as Viscountess of Arbuthnott on 30 June 1653.
 From 30 June 1653, her married name became Arbuthnott.1

 Citations